Illumina/manta/README.md

 ----------------------

 For manta code development and debugging details, see the [Manta developer guide] [DeveloperGuide].
-This includes details on Manta's developement protocols, recommended workflows for investigating suspected FP or FN SV calls, and internal documentation details.
+This includes details on Manta's developement protocols, special build instructions, recommended workflows for investigating calls, and internal documentation details.

 [DeveloperGuide]:docs/developerGuide/README.md